paleumm/Thai-Food-Classification/README.md

 ## Usage

-I provide my [checkpoint](model_pretrained_True.pth) that use for this application, feel free to use it.
+I provide my [checkpoint](model_pretrained_True.pth) that I use for this application.
+Feel free to use it.
 To run this application, follow these steps.

 I use python `3.10.4`.